discordjs/guide/guide/sequelize/README.md

 ## A simple tag system

 For this tutorial, you will create a simple tag system.
 The tag system will allow you to add a tag, output a tag, edit the tag, show tag info, list tags, and delete a tag.
 To begin, you should install Sequelize into your discord.js project.
-SQlite will be used as the first storage engine, other database will be expanded upon later.
+We will explain SQlite as the first storage engine and show how to use other databases later.
 Note that you will need node 7.6 or above to utilize the `async/await` operators.

 ### Installing and using Sequelize